Ms. Serdia Holcombe

 M.Ed.
 (Framingham State Uni), B.A.
 (International Uni of the Caribbean, Dip.
 Ed.
 (Church Teachers’ College)

-Let’s get ready for an incredible ‘Year of the Wildebeest’.
+Let’s get ready for a super fantastic ‘Year of the Honey Bee’.

 Ms. Kerry Kay Rowe

-It my hope that my students will be like the enduring wildebeest.
-We want them to remain focused on established goals and plans in the midst of difficult situations, because each classwork should represent their best effort regardless of its struggles.
+According to St. John Chrysostom, the bee is more honored than other animals, not because she labors, but because she labors for others.
+Honey bees can be described as social insects that live in colonies.
+The population consists of a single queen, hundreds of drones and thousands of worker bees.
+Can you imagine such a large population all working together?
+It is my belief that just as a colony of honey bee, every child is unique and as a part to play in their social environment.
+It is my hope that my students will be like the honey bee.
+We want them to remain focused on established goals and work together in the midst of difficult situations, because each classwork should represent their best effort regardless of its struggles.
 I want every day to be something that can be talked about at home with new and exciting things to learn.

 Ms. Sara Metwary

-My name is Sara Metwary!
-I am very excited to begin my third Year at the AISM.
+My name is Sara Metwary, and I am very excited to begin my fourth Year at the AISM.
 I earned both my Bachelors and Masters in Literature from Lebanese University.
 I will continue as the French and Arabic teacher during this school year.

 I am looking forward to a great year.